 - Engage users with relevant, timely messages to move them to the next stage

-You can choose from two frameworks to achieve your retention goals, that is, AIC or AARRR.
+You can choose from two frameworks to achieve your retention goals, namely, AIC or AARRR.

 Let us begin by viewing our current retention.
 This is a good starting point because it shows the current state of your retention.
 We can benchmark all our improvements against these statistics.

 You will see the following trends with some presets.
-You can modify these presets by clicking the Edit icon.
+You can modify these presets by clicking edit.

 App Launched to App Launched